pyside/pyside2-setup/sources/pyside2/doc/pysideapi2.rst

 .. _pysideapi2:

-|project| API
+|pymodname| API
 ***************

-Since the beginning one of the PySide goals was to be API compatible with PyQt4, but with some (documented) exceptions.
-For example, PySide will not export to Python components marked as deprecated on C++ Qt.
-All the modifications follow the `PSEP101 <http://www.pyside.org/docs/pseps/psep-0101.html>`_ as its guideline.
+One of the goals of |pymodname| is to be API compatible with PyQt5, with certain exceptions.
+For example, |pymodname| will not export C++ components that are marked as deprecated by Qt.

-The release 4.7 of PyQt4 came with improvements on the pythonic front, being the extinction of QString a good example.
-PySide followed this change, except in one point: while PyQt4 has conserved the old behavior as optional, PySide bindings fully adopted the new API - completely removing QString.
-No turning back.
-Thus remember to update your source code to the new API, this will ensure your code will run on both bindings.

 __hash__() function return value
 ================================